Fiber Protein Apps for Health

 Issue Practical fix Why it helps

-Auto added calories Limit auto adjusts Prevents overeating
+Auto-added calories Limit auto-adjusts Prevents overeating

 Unclear baseline Use NIH planner More accurate starting point